149tya/git-demo-one/README.md

 # git-demo-one
-This is mu first git practice
+This is my first git practice